-Note 1 GENERAL PLAN DESCRIPTION
+GENERAL PLAN DESCRIPTION

-The TVA Savings and Deferral Retirement Plan [401(k) Plan] is a defined contribution plan for members of the System funded by participants' after-tax contributions and before-tax salary deferrals.
-Additionally, participants receive employer matching contributions provided by TVA.
-Investment options for the after-tax, before-tax, Roth, and matching contributions consist of 78 eligible funds.
+The Tennessee Valley Authority Savings and Deferral Retirement Plan [401(k) Plan] is a defined contribution plan for members of the System funded by participants' after-tax contributions and before-tax salary deferrals.
+Additionally, participants receive employer matching contributions provided by the Tennessee Valley Authority (TVA).
+Investment options for the after-tax, before-tax, Roth, and matching contributions consist of 77 eligible funds.
 A detailed description of the 401(k) Plan and the various investment options offered is available from the TVA Retirement System.